What is Ethereum? Complete Guide 2026 for Beginners

 - September 15, 2022: The Merge.
 Ethereum transitions from Proof of Work to Proof of Stake, reducing energy consumption by 99.95%.

-⚙️ How Does Ethereum Work?
+How Does Ethereum Work?

-Ethereum functions as a distributed state machine: thousands of computers (nodes) maintain an identical copy of all data and execute the same calculations to validate each transaction.
+Ethereum operates as a distributed state machine: thousands of computers (nodes) maintain an identical copy of all data and execute the same calculations to validate each transaction.
 This consensus mechanism ensures no one can cheat.

 The Ethereum Blockchain